sprenge/solar-friend/README.md

 ### frequent_consumption_measurement

-*The netto consumption (see API service) is logged every 5 minutes along with the consumption and injection values*
+*The electricity balance (see API service) is logged every 5 minutes along with the consumption and injection values*

 ### inverter_daily